 carry on (v.)

 1640s, "continue to advance," also "manage, be engaged in," from carry (v.) + on (adv.).
-Meaning "conduct oneself in a wild and thoughtless manner" is by 1828.
+The meaning "conduct oneself in a wild and thoughtless manner" is by 1828.
 Carryings-on is from 1660s as "questionable doings," from 1866 as "riotous behavior."
-As an adjective, carry-on, in reference to luggage that may be brought into the passenger compartment of an airliner, by 1965.
+As an adjective, carry-on, in reference to luggage that may be brought into the passenger compartment of an airliner, is attested by 1965.